TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 Or so I thought.
 Eventually, I noticed that the focus cell would lose input focus every so often without me doing anything.

-I still had my "boring" data source active, with a new row being added every minute.
+I still had my [boring data source]({% link _posts/2024-10-07-react-spreadsheet-data-model.md %}) active, with a new row being added every minute.
 It took an embarrassingly long time to work out that focus was also lost once a minute, when the new row was added.
 In my defense, the changes were happening out of sight at the other end of the spreadsheet.

 Why is focus being lost?
 The change in the data store will trigger a render but nothing has changed in the visible part of the spreadsheet.